 There are many routes up to the summit of Medicine Bow Peak, including one that’s short and extremely steep; we opted for the longer and slightly more gradual loop option.
 This route departs from Lake Marie and switchbacks up the western slope of the Snowy Range.

 The initial climb is fairly steep but once you reach the ridge it flattens out substantially.
 However, what relief we found from elevation gain was overshadowed by the challenge of the endless rock fields we would navigate for the next few miles.
-They’ve fortunately done a fairly good job of packing smaller rocks in between the larger ones to lower the risk of broken ankles and form somewhat of a trail through the talus.
+The Forest Service has fortunately done a fairly good job of creating somewhat of a trail through the talus.

 The trail dipped down the back side of the Snowy Range, providing panoramic views into central Wyoming.
 Smoke from a distant forest fire blurred the horizon but the many lakes at the base of the mountains were unobscured.